 Chalmers is concerned about future inter-generational conflicts, and he raises such conflict issues in the context of possible future “superintelligences.”
 I have argued that we should expect a simple continuation of historical trends to lead to a future civilization with greatly increased capacity across a wide range of mental tasks, and that the inter-generational conflicts that Chalmers highlights are generic, the sort of conflicts that arise in a wide range of future scenarios.

 I don’t mean to imply that there is nothing new or interesting one might say about future inter-generational conflicts.
-But interesting contributions should focus on ways in which inter-generational conflicts are interestingly different some imagined future context.
+But interesting contributions should focus on ways in which inter-generational conflicts are interestingly different in some imagined future context.

 There do seem to be several promising candidates for plausible differences that might interestingly change the nature of intergenerational conflicts.
 For example, longer lives or faster growth rates may increase the number of different generations alive at any one time, and the degree to which such generations differ in peak capacity.
 Direct copying of minds, instead of growing new minds up from baby minds, might ensure that new generation values are more similar to old generation values.
 Explicit and transparent encoding of values might make indoctrination easier and more reliable.